MUZAMMILATEO/ELAAI/README.md

 This repository implements the **Explainable and Likelihood-Aware AI (ELAAI)** framework, featuring:

 - **MFA-Net**: Multi-scale Feature Aggregation network for robust bladder segmentation
+- **Refinement Step**: A two-phase strategy to enhance MFA-Net predicted masks
 - **SLIP-Net**: Swin-Transformer backbone with MSDU head for pixel-level tumour-likelihood estimation

 ---